jonathanl0610/kidnapping-project-sep10B/CITY/death2.md

-You die at how terrible it tastes, and the creepy old man throws you off the building
+You die because he puts poison in the pizza , and then creepy old man throws you off the building

 [start over](../README.md)